 In Holland, it doesn’t matter if you order the drinks at the bar or if you’re getting service at your table.
 Prices will still be the same.

-It is common to tip the waiter in a café.
+It is common to tip the waiter in a bar in Amsterdam.
 For tipping the service, just round up the number.
 Don’t leave the tip on the table.
 Give it directly to the waiter, or tell him or her to ‘keep the change’.

 Restaurants prices in Amsterdam 2014